OokTech/TW5-Bob/README.md

 BIG DISCLAMER OF DOOM - THIS IS IN BETA, ONLY I HAVE TESTED THIS.
 EXPECT BUGS.
 IT SHOULDN'T MAKE YOUR COMPUTER EXPLODE BUT THEN AGAIN IT MAY.

-This plugin is only usable on the node version of tiddlywiki
+This plugin is only usable on the node version of tiddlywiki.
+The plugin includes the npm modules ip and ws, these are included in the plugin so you don't need to install them separately.

-This plugin uses two npm modules in addition to tiddlywiki.
-So far I have been unsuccessful getting this to work with the modules installed globally, so this has to be done without installing tiddlywiki through npm at the moment.

-Command line instructions:
+With the node modules included you can now use the globally installed tiddlywiki version.
+To do this you either need to place the plugin tiddler files in the plugins sub-folder of the folder that contains the tiddlywiki.info file

+If you want to use a fresh local install of tiddlywiki here are command line instructions:

 Clone the tiddlywiki repo and get the plugin:
 ```
 git clone https://github.com/Jermolene/TiddlyWiki5.git
 cd TiddlyWiki5
-npm install ws
-npm install ip
 cd plugins
 mkdir OokTech
 cd OokTech